mfioran1/champions_league/README.md

 # ChampionsLeague

+Welcome to Champions League qualifications!

-This CLI will be able to show you which top 4 teams will be currently joining the champions league from the english premier league.
+The purpose of this gem is to see which teams from the premier league will qualify for the Champions league.

-user can type qualify! to start

-shows the top 4 teams who qualify

-which team would you like to see their current score?

- Liverpool - won # - lost # - draw # - total points
+The Two Different Functions Are: Which are the top 4 teams that will qualify?
+And what are their game statistics that put them into qualifying range.

 ## Installation